JacquesLucke/blender_vscode/README.md

 - for extensions to `bpy.utils.user_resource("EXTENSIONS", path="user_default")`

 Warning:
 - on windows uninstalling linked addon (junction) will result in data loss.
-If you are lucky you will get `PermissionError` when blender will try to delete git history.
+If you are lucky you will get `PermissionError` when Blender tries to delete git history.
 - on linux/mac from blender [2.80](https://projects.blender.org/blender/blender/commit/e6ba760ce8fda5cf2e18bf26dddeeabdb4021066) blender handles uninstalling links correctly.
 Addon will be unlinked and no data loss will occur.

 ### How do I create a new addon?